Realtor Commission Calculator BC

 • Be Clear About Your Expectations: Before entering into a listing agreement, be clear with the realtor about your commission expectations.
 Please don’t wait until later in the process to bring it up.
 Open communication from the start is crucial.

-• Get Everything in Writing: Once you’ve reached an agreement on the commission rate, make sure it’s documented in the listing agreement.
+• Get Everything in Writing: Once you’ve agreed on the commission rate, make sure it’s documented in the listing agreement.
 This will prevent any misunderstandings or disputes later on.

 By following these tips, you’ll be well-equipped to confidently navigate commission negotiations and achieve the best possible outcome when selling your home.
 The goal is to reach a mutually beneficial agreement for both parties.

-Empowered Seller: Making Informed Decisions About Realtor Commission
+Empowered Seller: Making Informed Decisions About Real Estate Commission

 Let’s recap the key points: